maycie-morris/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    The DOM is an object representation of html elements in a webpage that gives coders an interface where we are able to interact with the elements and manipulate the page via structure, content, and styling.

 2. What is an event?

+    An event is any user interaction with a site (i.e. mouseover, click, scroll, load, etc.)

 3. What is an event listener?

+    An event listener is a method on an element that takes two arguments: the event to listen for, and the callback to fire when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+    We would convert a NodeList into an Array so that we can easily use methods such as .forEach, .map, etc.

 5. What is a component?

+    A component is an individual, reusible, piece of code that is almost like a function but works independently and returns HTML.
+It is made up of HTML, CSS, or JavaScript added together.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.